 I have tickets to return to Estonia.
 What should I consider?
 Is there something I should do differently?

-I am abroad and thought I might stay here for a while.
+I am an Estonian resident abroad and thought I might stay here for a while.
 What should I consider and when will the flights resume?

-- Please make sure that you follow the rules and regulations allowing you to stay – for example do not overstay your visa validity period.
-For further information, contact the immigration service of the country where you are staying, or, if possible, the local Estonian embassy.
+Please make sure that you follow the rules and regulations establishing your legal stay in the country – for example do not overstay your visa validity period.
+For further information, contact the local immigration service , or, if need be, your local Embassy in the country.

 Transit via Finland – what do I need to take into account?